sasjs/sasjs.io/docs/index.md

 What is SASjs?
 ---------------------
-SASjs is a framework - a collection of independent tools which, taken together, provide a serious accelerator to SAS web development projects.
+SASjs is a framework - a collection of independent tools which, taken together, provide a serious accelerator to SAS Data Engineering DevOps and web development projects.

 It consists of three parts:

-1. Macro library ([macrocore](https://github.com/sasjs/core)).
+1. [Macro library](https://github.com/sasjs/core).
 A collection of macro based tools for SAS application development.
 See [documentation](https://core.sasjs.io).

-2. CLI tool ([sasjs-cli](https://github.com/sasjs/cli)).
+2. [CLI tool](https://github.com/sasjs/cli).
 An NPM command line utility for automating the compilation, build and deployment of your SAS Project.
 See [documentation](https://cli.sasjs.io).

-3. Data Adapter ([sasjs](https://github.com/sasjs/adapter)).
+3. Data [Adapter](https://github.com/sasjs/adapter).
 A JavaScript library to handle the communication between your HTML5 or client application and the SAS 9 or Viya backend.
 See [documentation](https://adapter.sasjs.io).

 <meta name="description" content="Build awesome HTML5 web applications on SAS9 and Viya with the SASjs framework">